 When your home doubles as your office it can be tricky to switch off from office mode.
-The current climate has seen a major boom in people working from home and adjusting to working while the house around you runs riot has been a major challenge for some.
+The current climate has seen a major boom in people choosing to travel and work abroad or work from home.
+And for those that are adjusting to working while the house around you runs riot has been a major challenge.
 We all know how important boundaries can be to our health and wellbeing, but when there’s no physical office space to leave behind, how do you mentally separate the home zone from the work mode?
 These tips are here to help you reclaim your downtime when working from home…

 Make a Dedicated Space